Used Engine vs. New Engine vs. Rebuilt: Cost Comparison and Which is Best

 • Long wait times (weeks or months for ordering)

-• Poor return on investment for most situations
+• Lower return on investment for many situations

 Option 2: Rebuilt/Remanufactured Engine